parflow/parflow/docs/user_manual/files.rst

 ------------------------------------

 The main ParFlow input file can be a Python script, a TCL script, or a Jupyter Notebook.
-For more advanced users, the notbook or scripting environment provides a lot of flexibility and means you can very easily create programs to run ParFlow.
+For more advanced users, the notebook or scripting environment provides a lot of flexibility and means you can very easily create programs to run ParFlow.
 A simple example is creating a loop to run several hundred different simulations using different seeds to the random field generators.
 This can be automated from within the ParFlow input file.
 The input structure for these files is given in the :ref:`ParFlow Input Keys` chapter.